sifzerda/solitaire/README.md

 - [ ] Drag n Drop of entire tableau groups of cards between cols

+Stuff to do once main game functioning (i.e. easy implementable latter tasks):

-- [ ] import card images
+- [ ] import card images - prob do this last
 - [ ] reshuffle stockpile button, basically restarts game
 - [ ] timer: restarts on game refresh
-- [ ] add points system via timer, no points gained but leadership board based on quickest win (least time)
+- [ ] Points system, each time a card is placed on foundation, it adds points (if cards can be removed from foundation, don't forget to subtract points for that)
-- [ ] Points system: add time to points so the less time, the more points you get, *** put this in minesweeper
+-  Points system: add time to points so the less time, the more points you get, *** put this in minesweeper
 - [ ] Handling upon: game win
 - [ ] Handling upon: game loss, or no valid moves left that would allow game win
+- [ ] add points system via timer, no points gained but leadership board based on quickest win (least time)
 - [ ] highscores comp
 - [ ] submit score/time if logged in
 - [ ] user profile page shows how many games user has won, and quickest (least time) wins